PritiKumr/pritikumr.github.io/_posts/articles/2016-07-22-build-and-host-a-website-with-jekyll-and-github-pages.md

 $ gem install jekyll
 ~~~

-This will jekyll software package to your local machine.
+This will install jekyll software package to your local machine.

-To verify if you have properly installed Jekyll in your machine, use the below command. make sure your command returns something similar to 'jekyll 3.1.6'
+To verify if you have properly installed Jekyll on your machine, use the below command.
+Make sure the command returns something similar to 'jekyll 3.1.6'

 ```ruby
 $ jekyll -v